 Over the years Bryan has served on various boards of community organisations and was a sessional lecturer in Business Law at Christian Heritage College for a number of years.

-Bryan’s interests include singing, camping and enjoying a good T-bone steak.
+Bryan’s interests include singing, camping, keeping fit and enjoying a good T-bone steak.